Prowibro/Ideas/README.md

 This repository is to curate a list of ideas that I don't have time to work on.

 ### App ideas:
+- Resume generator: you enter a picture, different texts, skills,... and this app generates different templates with everything necessary implemented
 - Social media timeline: app that collects data from different social media and displays it in a timeline
 - Food recommender: an app that recommends food from restaurants nearby or food you can make yourself
 - A dare application: an application that basically allows you to send dares, receive dares, add dares, ...